 takes one argument representing the where clause and returns the number of rows affected by the query.

-const changes = await db.fighters.remove({ id: 100 });
+const changes = await db.moons.remove({ id: 100 });

 Transactions involve locking writes to the database with getTransaction